fooeyround/example-carpet-extension/README.md

-Replace the MODID Strong in the ExampleServer (and rename it) to your own. this is meant as a guide, so you can remove the `flyingPigs` rule, as it is just an example.
+Replace the MODID String in the ExampleServer (and rename it) to your own. this is meant as a guide, so you can remove the `flyingPigs` rule, as it is just an example.
 `flyingPigs` shows a good practice wih mixin grouping.
 It is your mod though, you can do what you wish and structure it how you wish.